kongware/ftor/README.md

 * arrow functions
 * generator functions (impure)

-It uses higher order functions to define new types (Church encoding) and instances of the `Arrow` type class to model control flows.
+The lib uses higher order functions to define new types (Church encoding) and instances of the `Arrow` type class to model control flows.
 It avoids globally visible mutations, reifies effects to first classe values or shifts them to the edges of an application.

 # Fundamentals